webis-de/argbench/README.md

 # ArgBench

-This repo comprises 32 datasets and 22 tasks to evaluate how good are LLMs at computational argumentation tasks.
+This repo comprises 32 datasets and 22 tasks covering 5 skills to evaluate how good are LLMs at computational argumentation tasks.
+The skills are argument mining, argument perspective and quality assessment, argument reasoning, and argument generation.
-You can evaluate your models in Prompting, i.e. how good is your models at computational argumentation tasks.
-Or how good is your model at generalizing to unseen computational tasks (Leave-one-out-experiment).
+You can evaluate your language model in Prompting, i.e. how good is your models at computational argumentation tasks.
+Or how good is your model at generalizing to unseen computational tasks (Leave-one-out), by evaluating it on five hold-out tasks after training it on the remaining tasks.

 To evaluate your models on the whole benchmark